Aniket-mon/Sehat-Ka-Saathi/README.md

 ## Project Overview

-Sehat Ka Saathi is a MERN stack-based medication reminder app that helps users manage their daily medication schedule efficiently.
-The app allows users to register, schedule their medication reminders, and receive timely notifications to ensure they never miss a dose.
-Users can also track their medication history for better health management.
+Sehat Ka Saathi is an web-application for providing one shot solution for doctors and patients.
+This will bring the entire doctor-patient appointment system to your fingertips making a seamless experience between both the parties.

+It has a sign-in page for existing users and a sign-up page for new users.
+Users can register as a doctor or as a patient.

-This app is designed to promote healthier habits and assist individuals in adhering to prescribed medications.
+This app is designed to create a seamless experience for patients and doctors to ease the hospital like doctor appointment environment.

-It also caters to elderly individuals who may struggle to remember taking their medications on time.
-The app simplifies the process of managing daily medications by providing easy-to-use features that help users set up timely reminders for each dose.
-By offering notifications and clear scheduling, Sehat Ka Saathi ensures that users or their caregivers can stay on top of medication routines, promoting healthier habits and improving overall well-being.

-With its intuitive interface, Sehat Ka Saathi is tailored to meet the needs of elderly users, ensuring a seamless experience across different devices, making it easier for them to maintain their health independently.
+With its user friendly interface, Sehat Ka Saathi is tailored to meet the needs of people living in rural areas, people who want to find a better way to book appointments with doctors and doctors themselves, ensuring a seamless experience across different devices, innovating the patient-doctor culture.

 ## Features
 1. User Authentication: Secure user login and registration system.
-2. Add Medication: Schedule medications with dosage, frequency, and reminder time.
-3. Reminder Notifications: Receive notifications (browser-based or via email) when it's time to take medication.
+2. Patient/Doctor Profile : Store the personal details in a secure environment and publically display the necesaary details (eg-speciality and education of doctor).
+3. Add Patient/Doctor: Find patients and connect with doctors according to your budget/needs/availabilty.
+4. Book/accept appointments: Receive and accept/cancel appointments (in-app) and book appointements with the right doctors with ease.
-4. Medication History: Track past medication records and mark whether they were taken or missed.
+5. Track Medication History: Track past diagnosis records, health conditions and store them in a secure environment.
+6. Message : Chat with your doctors and fellow patients bridging the communication gap.
-5. Responsive UI: Designed to work smoothly across devices, whether mobile, tablet, or desktop.
+7. Responsive and User Friendly UI: Designed to work smoothly across devices, whether mobile, tablet, or desktop.

 ## Tech Stack

 - **Frontend**:
+    - HTML5 and CSS3
-    - HTML5, CSS3, JavaScript
+    - JavaScript
-    - React.js
 - **Backend**:
-    - Node.js, Express.js
-- **Database**:
-    - MongoDB (Hosted on MongoDB Atlas)
-- **Containerization**:
-    - Docker (for containerizing both frontend and backend)
-- **Cloud Deployment**:
-    - AWS EC2 (for hosting the Docker containers)
-    - AWS S3 (for storing static assets, if necessary)
-- **Notifications**:
-    - Browser Notifications API
-    - Nodemailer for email notifications
-- **Version Control**:
-    - Git & GitHub
-- **Deployment Automation**:
+      - in progress
-    - Docker Compose (for orchestrating multi-container setups)